MURDERGUTS/MURDERGUTS/README.md

 • do talk to me please i need more friends. i love seeing people who have the same interests as me ^^ either in ponytown (i prefer whispers than public chat) or atabook. im a fast replier most of the time do be very mindful and ask questions before fully interacting!! i dont want to hurt anyone, so please do not become my friend immediately, ask questions about boundaries or my interests to see if we get along! or just pretty much anything to get to know each other better

-ps; i can be direct, unfiltered, or even factual at times. so be mindful if youre making jokes (jokes that can be harmful mentally to someone or mean/toxic ones) or how i act. just ignore me if anything changes or does happen. if im overly enthusiastic or "too much," then just dont interact with me. its simple as that.
+ps; i can be direct/flat/or even dissociative, unfiltered, or even factual at times. so be mindful if youre making jokes (jokes that can be harmful mentally to someone or mean/toxic ones) or how i act. just ignore me if anything changes or does happen. if im overly enthusiastic or "too much," then just dont interact with me. its simple as that.